wrld3d/wrld-indoor-maps-api/PATHTUTORIAL.md

 ![First path](/images/pathtutorial/FirstPath.png)

 From this point, we can add more paths connecting to the main path.
-The snapping editor setting will help us to ensure that paths join up by sharing a point -- the cursor will change color when it is over an existing point or line segment.
+The snapping editor setting will help us to ensure that paths join up by sharing a point -- the cursor will change color when it is over an existing vertex.
+You can add a vertex to a path by switching to the node tool and double-clicking where you want the new vertex.
+Note that paths won't intersect unless they share a vertex, so take care to join paths at a vertex.
 After adding more paths, we’ll have a map like this:

 ![Many paths](/images/pathtutorial/ManyPaths.png)